 We thank both referees for their positive comments and useful suggestions for improving our manuscript.
-In this work, we have generated a catalog of regions with highly coordinated methylation and developed a metric called the methylation haplotype load (MHL) to perform tissue specific methylation analysis.
-We further demonstrated that due to its increased sensitivity towards long methylated haplotypes, MHL could be used to estimate tumor load and perform tissue of origin mapping.
-Finally, we applied MHL to perform cancer detection via the cell-free DNA from plasma samples collected from 75 controls individuals and 59 cancer patients.
-We were pleased to see that the referees found no major issue with our manuscript and they have also raised important questions and suggested a reasonable number of analyses to address those questions.

 In particular, both referees wrote positively about our cancer detection methodology via cfDNA and asked for more information about the 59 cancer patient samples.
 We agree with the referees that this information would be helpful to better understand how our method could be applied in a clinical setting.
 However, this work was a proof of concept and we had very limited access to samples and clinical information about each sample.
 Ideally, the variabilities among the patient samples that we observed could be better understood through stratification of the patient samples, and in a larger study with many more samples.
 Nonetheless, this work have demonstrated that it is feasible to utilize cfDNA to detect cancer in patients with good specificity and sensitivity.
 Furthermore, we’ve identified areas where technical improvements to achieve higher complexity sequencing libraries from cfDNA samples will help bring us closer to clinical usage.